In Burkina, a return to “sovereignty” welcomed after the announced departure of French soldiers

 – The Wagner debate –

-The question of recourse to the sulphurous Russian paramilitary group Wagner, which is already operating in certain African countries, is however animating the debates, all the more so after the diplomatic rapprochement operated by the transitional authorities with Moscow in recent weeks.
+The question of recourse to the sulphurous Russian paramilitary group Wagner, which is already operating in certain African countries, is however animating the debates, all the more so following the diplomatic rapprochement operated by the transitional authorities with Moscow in recent weeks.

 After a discreet trip to the Russian capital in early December, Burkinabe Prime Minister Apollinaire Kyélem de Tambela called earlier this month to strengthen the partnership between the two countries.